gameblabla/pc98sndpmdtools/README.md

 You can add as many as 255 of them in a single file as long as the filesize does not exceed 256kb.
 Use this for PMD86.COM

+There are python scripts for pc8toppc and pc8top86 if you prefer to use those as well.

 Samples
 =======